 \subsection{Empirical distributions from simulations}

-Some of the empirically motivated models include the King velocity distribution, which determines the maximum velocity cut off in a self consistent manner \cite{2008gady.book.....B}.
-The Double Power Law (DPL) which has been argued to explain with much precision, the high velocity dependence of double power density profiles like that of the NFW distribution \cite{Lisanti:2010qx}.
+One of the empirically motivated models is the King velocity distribution, which determines the maximum velocity cut-off in a self-consistent manner \cite{2008gady.book.....B}.
+The Double Power Law (DPL) has been argued to explain with much precision, the high-velocity dependence of double power density profiles like that of the NFW distribution \cite{Lisanti:2010qx}.
 The Tsallis model is also a theoretical distribution based on the Gibbs entropy and inspired by the Tsallis statistics \cite{Tsallis:1987eu}.
-Another interesting velocity distribution, the Mao et. al. hypothesized in \cite{Evans:2018bqy}, exhibits a strong correlation of particle velocities to their position and to the characteristic radius of the simulated haloes.
-In this work we have only considered the impact of isotropic velocity distributions.
+Another interesting velocity distribution, the Mao \emph{et al.} hypothesized in \cite{Evans:2018bqy}, exhibits a strong correlation of particle velocities to their position and the characteristic radius of the simulated haloes.
+In this work, we have only considered the impact of isotropic velocity distributions.

 \begin{enumerate}